whatisbyandby/timeseries-react-boilerplate/README.md

 # timeseries-react-boilerplate

-This boiler plate will allow development of mendix widgets using typescript and react with JSX.
+This boilerplate will allow development of mendix widgets using typescript and react with JSX.

 To get started after cloning or forking the repository run "npm install".